gryadka/js/README.md

 Gryadka uses Single-decree Paxos (Synod) to implement a rewritable register.
 A write once variant of Synod is proved in [Paxos Made Simple](http://research.microsoft.com/en-us/um/people/lamport/pubs/paxos-simple.pdf) paper.
-The rewritable variant is its extention, I bet there is a paper describing it but I failed to find it so I practiced logic and proved it in this [post](http://rystsov.info/2015/09/16/how-paxos-works.html).
+The rewritable variant is its extension, I bet there is a paper describing it but I failed to find it so I practiced logic and proved it in this [post](http://rystsov.info/2015/09/16/how-paxos-works.html).

 ## Cluster membership change